cplusplus/concurrency-ts2/README.md

 will generate a PDF.

 Concurrency TS2 Editor's Report, pre-XXX meeting
-Nxxxx is the proposed working draft of COncurrency TS Version 2.
+N4895 is the proposed working draft of Concurrency TS Version 2.
 It contains changes to the Concurrency  TS as directed by the committee at the XXX meeting, and editorial changes.

-Nxxxx updates the previous draft, Nyyyy, published in the pre-XXX mailing.
+N4895 contains P1121R3 and P1122R4 from the June 2021 virtual plenary.

 Technical Changes